The Art of Being Straight

 The Art of Being Straight is a 2008 film by Jesse Rosen on Malvern Productions.
 He also wrote the screenplay and plays the lead role of Jon.
 The film explores Jon's unexpected search for identity.
 The film was an official selection at the 2008 Frameline Film Festival and the Philadelphia International Gay & Lesbian Film Festival.

 Plot

 Jon, an aspiring photographer, breaks up with his girlfriend, and moves west to Los Angeles for a new start.
 He thinks he's got it all figured out.
 He's young, good looking and has always had a way with the ladies.
 He meets old acquaintances, Andy and Maddie.
 Then he gets introduced to Maddie's girlfriend, Anna.
-John takes an entry-level position at an ad agency, but things develop with Paul, a successful executive at the firm, who takes a special interest in John.
+Jon takes an entry-level position at an ad agency, but things develop with Paul, a successful executive at the firm, who takes a special interest in John.
 Eventually they end up together in Paul's bed, and his world turns upside down.